assiro/uub-operative-system/README.md

 # Operative system and firmware distribution for UUB
 # System version 0.96 (Dicember 2017) - UUB layout V2
-New system version and bitstream for new UUB layout V2 This is developing release and not final for V2 version (NOT READY FOR THE FIELD)
+New system version and bitstream for new UUB layout V2 version This is developing release and not final (NOT READY FOR THE FIELD)
 # Change log ver E.A.
 0.96
 •	New initialization after boot for device

 •	ADC power downd pin manage

 •	Watchdog disabled